 Gregor Mendel performed breeding experiments in his garden to analyzing patterns of inheritance.
 He opted cross-bred normal pea plants with selective traits over various generations.
 When two plants were crossed that differed in a single trait (round peas vs. wrinkled seeds, short stems vs. tall stems, white flowers vs. purple flowers, etc), Mendel found that the next generation, F1 comprised of whole individuals that exhibit only one trait.
 However, after the generation was interbred, its offspring which is the F2 generation showed 3:1 ratio wherein three individuals had similar traits of a parent.

 Mendel theorized that genes could be formed up by three possible combinations of heredity units that are said to be factors: AA, aa, Aa.
 The big ‘A’ shows the dominant factor and small ‘a’ shows the recessive factor.
 The beginning plants were homozygous AA or aa, F1 generation was Aa and F2 generation was AA, aa or Aa.
 The interaction among these two finds the physical trait that is visible.

-According to Mendel’s law of Dominance, when visit occurs among two organisms of separate traits, every offspring shows the trait of only one percent.
-When the dormant factor exists in an individual, it results into a dormant trait.
-The recessive trait results only if both the factors are recessive.
+According to Mendel’s law of Dominance, when two organisms of separate traits are crossed, every offspring shows the trait of only one dominant character.
+The recessive trait is expressed phenotypically only if both factors are recessive.

 Mendel’s Laws of Inheritance